nextflow-io/training/docs/help.md

 Nextflow is no different, and has an excellent set of docs.
 You can find the Nextflow docs at <https://nextflow.io/docs/latest/> - we recommend keeping them open in a tab whilst you follow the training!

+## community.seqera.io

+The [Seqera community forum](https://community.seqera.io) is a great place to ask questions about Nextflow.
+It's also a great place to find answers to questions that have already been asked!

+Questions about Nextflow can be asked under the [Nextflow category](https://community.seqera.io/c/nextflow/5) with any relevant tags.

 ## Slack

 If you're struggling with the training please don't hesitate to reach out for help.